-In preparing the local development plan, the Council will endeavour to improve the way people are involved in plan making.
-In doing so the Council will be guided by its Principles for Community Involvement and by Planning Advice Note (PAN81) on Community Engagement - Planning for People, which highlights good practice.
+In preparing the Local Development Plan, the Council has endeavoured to improve the way people are involved in plan making.
+In doing so the Council has been guided by its Principles for Community Involvement and by Planning Advice Note (PAN81) on Community Engagement - Planning for People, which highlights good practice.